 Photo credit: They Live, Universal Pictures, 1988

-RECENTLY I came across a really great — somewhat unknown but beautifully written — website in the WordPress Reader called Anrthotheorylearning, which has different anthropology students and bloggers portraying their short ideas on modern culture in very captivating ways, to say the least.
-They showed me quick glances into new ways of looking at the world beyond the critiques of the more well-known, professional-type journalists and professors I’m sure you’ve already heard of before, which I’ll be bringing up a little bit later on.
+RECENTLY I CAME ACROSS A REALLY GREAT — somewhat unknown, but beautifully written — website in the WordPress Reader called Anrthotheorylearning.
+It has various anthropology students and bloggers portraying their short ideas on modern culture in their own captivating ways.
+They showed me sharp glances into different styles of looking at our world beyond the critiques of the more well-known, professional-type journalists and professors that I’m sure you’ve already heard of before — who I will bring up a little bit later on.

-There’s a post that’s all about the movie Fight Club and how individuals have to use their imagination as a split between reality and entertainment to live cooperatively, and another shows how American culture uses subtle forms of deviance — like telling white lies — as a precursor for the defiant majority that doesn’t follow the rules — or laws — that exist in an apparently “democratic” society.
+There is a certain post that is all about the movie Fight Club and how individuals have to use their imagination as a split between reality and entertainment to live cooperatively.
+Another shows how American culture uses subtle forms of deviance (like telling white lies) as a precursor for the defiant majority that doesn’t follow the rules (or laws) that exist in an apparently “democratic” and free society.

-I really liked the one about the movie The Matrix, where Rick Tufnell writes that “it does not matter what is real or how we define real, all that matters is that we find the truth.
+I must say that I really liked the one about the movie The Matrix, where the writer Rick Tufnell explains that, “it does not matter what is real or how we define real, all that matters is that we find the truth.
 The truth is something that can only be understood by going through our journeys both as people and as observers of people.
 It is in these times that we can really free ourselves from that which holds us back.”
-I’m quoting from the post ‘Down the rabbit hole with no spoon’ and it finishes with:
+This is coming directly from the post ‘Down the rabbit hole with no spoon,’ and it finishes with:

 Today, the public is still very confused because most people don’t feel comfortable with the word Socialism even though they usually do agree on a majority of point-by-point basis policies changes — like for better health care, less war, more fluid immigration laws, more schools, and hospitals.
 This makes most people Socialists at heart, inside of their head but they are without the reassurance of the media they believe that they trust or from the status-quo culture they’re immersed in.
 A lot of good people ignore everything else on the outside, in the real world and the radicals that they might see because they don’t want to appear to be a taboo.